How do I become a member of the PG Pool?

 What types of co-op jobs are available?

 There are many types of co-op jobs available.
 For a description of seasonal jobs, please refer to the Co-op Jobs Description page.
-In addition to the seasonal jobs, there are occasional jobs which are posted to the pool listserv or announced at the pool.
+In addition to the seasonal jobs, there are occasional jobs which are posted to the pool email list, Facebook group, or announced at the pool.
 There are also pre-season and in-season workdays.
-Watch the listserv or see the Calendar of Events for dates.
-In-Season Workdays are advertised on the listserv.
+Watch for emails from the pool or see the Calendar of Events for dates.

 How do I receive credit for co-op work?

 In order to receive credit for your co-op hours, each time you do any co-op service you should login to our membership website, click on the co-op tab and complete the required information: